probmods/webppl/README.md

 ## Contributions

 We encourage you to contribute to webppl!
-Check out our [guidelines for contributors](CONTRIBUTING.md).
+Check out our [guidelines for contributors](CONTRIBUTING.md) and join the [webppl-dev](https://groups.google.com/forum/#!forum/webppl-dev) mailing list.

 ## Installation from GitHub